Thursday, 30 May 2024

 For Sir Keir Starmer, those distant recollections of Tony Blair being declared Prime Minister in 1997 seem like some yellowing parchment from another century.
 Blair was Britain's last Labour Prime Minister and Starmer must be feeling that this could be his golden age.
 He remains a highly respected human rights lawyer and makes all the correct noises for an incoming Prime Minister.
 The words and phrases are perfectly pitched but without any of the legal references that you might have thought he'd resort to but then decided not to.

-At the moment the Labour party have clinched over 150 of all the key strategic seats in the local council election while the Tories can only look in some desperation.
+At the moment, the Labour party have clinched over 150 of all the key strategic seats in the local council election while the Tories can only look in some desperation.
 If this scenario were to be reproduced at the General Election then the Conservatives may have to wave the white flag of surrender now.
 Of course they won't be pushed but the writing is on the proverbial wall and even Sunak must have resigned himself to a crushing defeat in the General Election- whenever that may be.

 Further proof of what may seem a formality is the almost certain re-election of Sadiq Khan as the Mayor of London.
 Khan of course pins his colours to the Labour party but is so vilified by those who think he may have achieved little of any note that you begin to think that all is not exactly wine and roses for either Khan or the Labour party.